mark-srg/bml-project/README.md

-# bml-project
+# Bayesian Machine Learning project - Pauline TRUONG & Marc-André SERGIEL

-Repository for M2DS BML's project
+The notebooks can be tested independently.